trevisanj/oblivion/README.md

-# how-to
+# About

-Collection of how-to's
+This is a collection of documents: recipes, tutorials, cheatsheets etc.

+Fall in here, or fall into oblivion!